INTERN PROGRAM

 The Community Foundation of Lorain County deeply values the power of diversity and the benefits of inclusion.
 We will operate in a manner that embraces diversity as an asset.
 We serve everyone regardless of race, ethnicity, religion, sexual orientation, disability, socioeconomic level or gender.

-Position Title: 231 Go Summer Camp – Youth Program Facilitator
+Position Title: Youth Summer Camp Facilitator (20-25 hrs/wk)

 Hours: Monday- Friday, 8:00a.m. to 5:00p.m.
 (20 per week Monday -Thursday flexible to meet student schedule)